iot-edge-foundation/iot-edge-local-dashboard/README.md

     "fileName": "indexlocal.html"

-*Note*: if the file can not be found, the default dashboard is shown.
+*Note*: if the file can not be found, the default dashboard is for the tempSensor shown.

+## Custom dashboard

+Provide your own HTML file by using the one in this module as an example.

+If you change the html file, please perform a 'iotedge restart ld' where 'ld' is the alias of your local dashboard module

+## Code junkie?
+Slacker?

+We have you covered both.

+If you like to dig into the code, zip it, clone it, extend it or even make pull request, we made it [open source](https://github.com/sandervandevelde/iotedge-localdashboard).

+If you only want to use it the easy going way, pull it from [docker](https://hub.docker.com/r/svelde/localdashboard/) eg. 'svelde/localdashboard:1.0.0-amd64'.
+At this moment, only Linux containers are supported.